jundalisay/spblist/content/en/research/einstein/relativity/section-11.md

 ```

-from which, by division, the expression follows=
+from which, by division, the expression follows:

 ``` elixir
 x' = ct'
 ```

 If referred to the system `K'`, the speed of light takes place according to this equation.
 We thus see that the velocity of transmission relative to the moving `K'` is also equal to `c`.
 The same result is obtained for rays of light advancing in any other direction. <!-- This is because the equations of the Lorentz transformation